 Conclusion

 Eye trauma is a serious condition that can have lasting effects on your vision, particularly if it involves the retina.
 Understanding the common types of eye trauma and their impact on the retina is the first step toward protecting your eyesight.
 If you or a loved one experiences an eye injury, don’t hesitate to seek professional care.
-For the best eye trauma treatment in Patiala, visit Dr. Harsh Inder Retina Centre, where you’ll receive expert care from the best retina specialist in Patiala.
+For the best eye trauma treatment in Patiala, visit Dr. Harsh Inder Retina Center, where you’ll receive expert care from the best retina specialist in Patiala.